 I gave my tenants instructions on how to use the boiler.
 I asked them not to put it on constant.
 I asked them to turn it off when they were out.

 I assumed they would be responsible.

 Having given tenants clear instructions on how to use the boiler.
-I’d told them not to put it on constant> I’d told them to turn it off when their out.
+I'd told them not to put it on constant and I'd told them to turn it off when they're out.